MariaDB/MySQL (Database service)

 ALTER TABLE table_name CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

-We recommend using the InnoDB storage engine wherever possible.
-MyISAM is only properly supported in Grid environments.
-In dedicated cluster environments there is no replication of MyISAM tables.
+It’s best to use the InnoDB storage engine wherever possible.
+MyISAM is only properly supported in non-Dedicated environments.
+In Dedicated environments, there is no replication of MyISAM tables.

-If MyISAM tables are inadvertently created or imported in a dedicated environment they can be converted to use the InnoDB storage engine using the following procedure:
+If MyISAM tables have been inadvertently created or imported in a Dedicated environment (if you see ENGINE=MyISAM in the response to SHOW CREATE TABLE EXISTING_TABLE), convert them to use the InnoDB storage engine as follows:

 platform db:dump

-If you have multiple SQL databases it will prompt you which one to export.
-You can also specify one by relationship name explicitly:
+If you have multiple SQL databases, you are prompted for which one to export.
+You can also specify a database by its relationship name:

-By default the file will be uncompressed.
-If you want to compress it, use the --gzip
+By default, the file is uncompressed.
+To compress it, use the --gzip (-z) option:

 platform db:dump --gzip

-option to pipe the result to another command.
-For example, if you want to create a bzip2-compressed file, you can run:
+To pipe the result to another command, use the --stdout option.
+For example, to create a bzip2-compressed file, run:

 platform db:dump --stdout | bzip2 > dump.sql.bz2

-The easiest way to load data into a database is to pipe an SQL dump through the platform sql
+To load data into a database, pipe an SQL dump through the platform sql command, like so:

 platform sql < my_database_backup.sql

-platform sql --relationship database -e master < my_database_backup.sql
+platform sql --relationship RELATIONSHIP_NAME -e BRANCH_NAME < my_database_backup.sql